 Recently I’ve noticed a trend among some Christians who don’t regularly attend church, as well as those who do attend regularly, but suggest that they don’t need to hear a sermon weekly because they’ve “moved” past that stage of their Christian life.

 I understand very well why some people feel they don’t need to hear a sermon or attend church.
-Some people have been burned and hurt by the church.
-Every Christian needs to listen to a good sermon that is focused on the biblical text under consideration and points them to Jesus.
-To understand the importance of preaching in the Christian life, we’ll consider the following points in this post:
+Some people have been burned and hurt by the Church.
+Every Christian needs to listen to a good sermon, which is focused on the biblical text under consideration, and points them to Jesus.
+To understand the importance of preaching in the Christian life, we’ll consider the following points in this article:

-- Jesus’ Use of the Bible in Preaching.
+- Jesus’ use of the scriptures in preaching

-Jesus Himself engaged in what is known today as expository preaching which is preaching the point of the text as the point of the sermon.
-We should observe how frequently Jesus teaching involves the exposition of Scripture.
+Jesus engaged in what is known today as expository preaching, which is preaching the point of the text as the point of the sermon.
+We should observe how frequently Jesus’ teaching involves the exposition of Scripture.

 Standing Fast for Sola Scriptura

 One of the great moments in Church history was Martin Luther’s refusal to recant his teaching when confronted at the Diet of Worms in 1521.
 In the presence of the Holy Roman Emperor, and with the threat of death lingering in the air, his accuser pointed to a pile of books that Luther had written.
 The Cardinal demanded that he recant his teachings because they conflicted with the Roman Catholic doctrine and criticized the Pope.
 Luther responded, “Unless I am refuted and convicted by the testimony of Scripture or by clear reason—since I believe neither the Pope nor the councils by themselves, for it is clear that they have often erred and contradicted themselves I am conquered by the Holy Scriptures I have quoted, and my conscience is captive to the Word of God.
 Here I stand.
 God help me.
 Amen.”